mvmd-org/mvmd-site/AI_rewrite.md

    - [ ] Test search functionality against key terms
    - [ ] Validate mobile responsiveness

+### Phase 9: Namespaces Enhancement and Embedding Consolidation

+1. **Expand Namespaces Section With Standard-Specific Content**
+   - [ ] Create backup of current namespace files before enhancing
+   - [ ] Enhance `docs/namespaces/3d-standards.md` to include dedicated subsections for each 3D standard:
+     ```
+     ## glTF
+     - Overview and use cases
+     - Core properties and extensions
+     - Embedding patterns
+     - External reference patterns
+     - Implementation examples
+     - Best practices

+     ## USD (Universal Scene Description)
+     - Overview and use cases
+     - Core properties and extensions
+     - Embedding patterns
+     - External reference patterns
+     - Implementation examples
+     - Best practices

+     ## VRM
+     // Similar structure

+     ## FBX
+     // Similar structure

+     ## Collada
+     // Similar structure

+     ## X3D
+     // Similar structure
+     ```

+   - [ ] Enhance `docs/namespaces/geospatial-standards.md` with detailed subsections:
+     ```
+     ## CityJSON
+     - Overview and use cases
+     - Core properties and extensions
+     - Embedding patterns
+     - External reference patterns
+     - Implementation examples
+     - Best practices

+     ## 3D Tiles
+     // Similar structure
+     ```

+   - [ ] Enhance `docs/namespaces/trust-provenance.md` with detailed subsections:
+     ```
+     ## C2PA
+     - Overview and use cases
+     - Core properties and extensions
+     - Embedding patterns
+     - External reference patterns
+     - Implementation examples
+     - Best practices
+     ```

+   - [ ] Create `docs/namespaces/openxr.md` for XR-specific standards:
+     ```
+     # OpenXR Standards

+     ## Overview
+     - Introduction to OpenXR in metaverse metadata
+     - Key use cases and applications

+     ## Standards and Extensions
+     - Core standards overview
+     - Common extensions
+     - Integration patterns with MVMD

+     ## Implementation
+     - Embedding patterns
+     - External reference patterns
+     - Implementation examples
+     - Best practices
+     ```

+2. **Remove Embedding Content from Other Sections**
+   - [ ] Create backup of files to be modified
+   - [ ] Audit all files outside the namespaces directory for embedding-specific content:
+     - `docs/concepts/linking-vs-embedding.md`: Refocus on the conceptual decision, remove format-specific implementation details
+     - `docs/implementation/*.md`: Remove format-specific embedding details, add references to namespaces section
+     - `docs/examples/*.md`: Update to reference namespace-specific examples instead of duplicating
+     - `docs/integration-profiles/*.md`: Replace embedding details with references to namespace sections

+3. **Add Cross-References to Namespaces Section**
+   - [ ] Update all files that previously contained embedding details to point to the namespaces section
+   - [ ] Add "Related Namespaces" sections at the end of implementation documents
+   - [ ] Include links to relevant namespace pages from integration profiles

+4. **Create Practical Implementation Guides for Each Namespace**
+   - [ ] For each standard in the namespaces section, create a practical implementation guide:
+     - Step-by-step implementation instructions
+     - Common pitfalls and solutions
+     - Real-world example scenarios
+     - Integration with other standards

+5. **Update Navigation and Sidebar**
+   - [ ] Update `sidebars.ts` to reflect enhanced namespaces structure
+   - [ ] Ensure proper ordering and hierarchy
+   - [ ] Add any new namespace pages to the navigation

+6. **Validate and Test**
+   - [ ] Verify all references to embedding are either removed or redirected to namespaces
+   - [ ] Test navigation flow between implementation pages and relevant namespace pages
+   - [ ] Ensure complete coverage of all standards mentioned in the documentation
+   - [ ] Validate all examples in namespace pages

 ## Implementation Approach

 To prevent losing context while implementing this plan, we will: